NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 Surah 5:73

-> They have certainly disbelieved who say, "Allāh is the third of three."
-And there is no god except one God.
+> They do blaspheme who say: Allah is one of three in a Trinity: for there is no god except One Allah.

 This is an obvious reference to the trinity doctrine.
-However the trinity doctrine doesn't say that God or Allah is one of three.
+However the trinity doctrine doesn't say that God or Allah is "one of three".
 That would be tritheism.
 It says that God is one in essence and three in persons.
 The Quran is wrong.

 ## The Quran confuses the Holy Spirit with the Angel Gabriel